 ii.
 Out of fear, out of panic, out of not knowing what else to do, Saul did something clearly sinful.
 “If Saul was among the prophets before, will he now be among the priests?
 Can there be any devotion in disobedience?
 O vain man!
 What can it avail to sacrifice to God, against God?”
 (Trapp)

 2. (10-12) Samuel arrives and Saul tries to explain what he did.

 a.
-As soon as he finished offering the burnt offering: Saul decided to perform the sacrifice not more than an hour before Samuel arrived.
-If he trusted God and waited one more hour, how different things could have been!
+As soon as he had finished presenting the burnt offering: Saul decided to perform the sacrifice not more than an hour before Samuel arrived.
+If he had trusted God and waited one more hour, how different things could have been!
 The last moments of waiting are usually the most difficult and they powerfully tempt us to take matters into our own hands.

 i.
 In wanting to bless Samuel, Saul may also be trying to show Samuel how spiritual he is.
 He is like a child who gets caught with his hand in the cookie jar and then says to his mother, “Let’s pray!”

 ii.
 You did not come within the days appointed: “You see Samuel, it was really your fault.
-If you came earlier, I wouldn’t have done this.”
-But if Saul obeyed and trusted God, God would take care of Samuel and the timing.
+If you had come earlier, I wouldn’t have done this.”
+But if Saul had obeyed and trusted God, God would have taken care of Samuel and the timing.
 Even if Samuel was totally in the wrong, it didn’t justify Saul’s sin.
 We often try to blame our sin on someone else.

 v.
 The whole manner of Saul’s explanation makes it clear this was no misunderstanding.
 He didn’t say to Samuel, “Did I do something wrong?”
 He knew exactly what he did and probably thought of the excuses ahead of time.